 The benefit may be reduced by the amount of premium reimbursement benefits paid to your local union’s health and welfare fund to maintain your welfare coverage unless you “refreshed” work 3,500 hours in a six (6) consecutive stabilization periods (3 years) following the welfare disbursement.

-If you have received unemployment/underemployment benefits for two benefit periods, you are not eligible for either the third or fourth period of benefits unless you worked at least 10% of the applicable group hours in the previous stabilization period.
+If you have received unemployment/underemployment benefits for two benefit periods, you are not eligible for either the third or fourth period of benefits unless you worked at least 10% of the applicable group hours in the previous stabilization period or have a verified disability.

 The group hours were 750 in the 2019 stabilization period B. Participant John Doe applied for his third unemployment/underemployment benefit in the 2020 stabilization period A. He is not eligible unless he had at least 75 reported hours in the 2019 stabilization period B.